Taking the test

 - About two weeks after you send in your enrollment deposit, you will be sent OASIS and OU Email set up information.
 You MUST set up your account before you can access the Math Placement Exam.
 Your computer must operate using Windows 7, 8, 10 or MacOS 10.11+ (El Capitan).

-- Visit https://moodle.oglethorpe.edu and log in using your OASIS/OU Email credentials.
+- Visit oglethorpe.instructure.com and log in using your OASIS/OU Email credentials.
 This is just to ensure your login information is set up and ready.
-You will be prompted to log in to Moodle to access and take the exam.
+You will be prompted to log in to Canvas to access and take the exam.

 3. Check Your Email